vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 The ![Add locations](images/playlist-plus.svg) button adds new locations to the list.
 First, a selection dialog is shown:

-- Import included: The app has some location lists included.
+- Import included: The app has some default location lists included.
 The next dialog shows the list of available locations you can choose from.
 - Import from storage: Opens a file picker to select a file on the device.
   Allowed file types are KML, KMZ, GPX and CUP.
 - Download from web: Presents a list of websites where lists of locations can be downloaded from.
 The selection opens the external website then.